-The implementation guide can be found in Appendix A.
+The implementation guide can be found in Section X and its appendices.

-Appendices

-Appendix A – Data Access Framework (DAF) Document Metadata Based Access Implementation Guide
+X – Data Access Framework (DAF) Document Metadata Based Access Implementation Guide

 Copyrights

 This material includes materials from Health Level 7 International (HL7®), Integrating the Healthcare Enterprise (IHE), the Office of the National Coordinator for Health IT (ONC) Standards and Interoperability (S&I) Framework Data Access Framework Initiative documents.
 All materials used in this document are for prototype and development purposes ONLY, with permission from the underlying organizations.